I was rushing in the beginning only to realise that it's taking less time than I thought. So... no need to rush!

 Familiarising yourself with the type of questions you’ll find on the abstract reasoning test is an essential part of the preparation process — it will help you improve your speed, accuracy and confidence.

-Below are three sample questions to give you an idea of how abstract reasoning questions work; have a go and see how you get on.
+Below are three sample questions to give you an idea of how an abstract reasoning question works; have a go and see how you get on.
 Answers with workings are below the questions.

 Question 1 Which of the boxes comes next in the sequence?